DIFACQUIM/SB-DFP/README.md

 DNMT1.csv
   This file is needed for the execution of the Python code (used as example).
   This file is also contained in Epigenetic_datasets.tar.gz

+Similarity_Searching.csv
+  This file contains the results of all similarity searching calculations performed in the work, including Data set, Method, Fingerprint, Confidence level (if applicable), Recovery Rate and Area Under ROC Curve.